jayasurya0007/warp-x402/wrap402-sdk/README.md

 These pre-deployed Fuji contracts have **two major limitations**:

 #### 1️⃣ Same-Chain Only (Not True Cross-Chain)
-- ⚠️ **Both contracts are on Fuji C-Chain** - this is NOT real cross-chain messaging
+- ⚠️ **Both contracts are on Fuji C-Chain** - this violates Warp Messaging design
-- Teleporter/ICM is designed for **different blockchains**, not same-chain
+- **Warp Messaging does NOT support same-chain transactions** - it requires different blockchain IDs
+- Teleporter messenger will NOT relay messages on the same chain
+- **This configuration will fail for actual message passing**
-- This setup is for **API demonstration only**, not production use
+- This is for **contract deployment demonstration only**, not functional cross-chain messaging
-- No cross-chain security validation occurs

 #### 2️⃣ Cannot Be Reconfigured
 - ❌ **Fuji → Your Local Subnet:** You can't reconfigure our contracts